 Learn more about your ad choices.
 Visit podcastchoices.com/adchoices

 For decades, Sean "Diddy" Combs was among the most influential entertainers and entrepreneurs in hip-hop.
 But Diddy’s star began to implode when a video came out showing the music mogul assaulting his then-girlfriend.
 There had long been whispers about Diddy's aggression.
 But critics say his influence and relevance kept the rumors quiet.
 Until now.
 A raft of new lawsuits detail shocking allegations of sexual abuse and manipulation orchestrated in so-called "freak offs" -- sex parties Diddy allegedly ordered, videotaped and controlled.
 Diddy now faces federal charges that include sex trafficking.
 He has denied all wrongdoing and said all encounters were consensual.
 A new podcast from 20/20 and ABC Audio traces how whispers of abuse came to light and led to Diddy’s downfall.
-ABC News legal contributor Brian Buckmire takes listeners inside the rise and fall of Diddy, the allegations and his defense in a six-part weekly narrative series launching March 25, and returning with twice weekly real-time updates once the trial slated for May gets underway.
+ABC News legal contributor Brian Buckmire takes listeners inside the rise and fall of Diddy, the allegations and his defense with twice-weekly real-time updates during the trial.